 But, how do we keep individual contributions consistent or growing year over year, making our jobs easier (and more secure)?
 The answer is donor retention!

 “How do we keep contributions consistent or growing year over year?
 The answer is donor retention!” tweet this

-Studies like Association of Fundraising Professional’s Fundraising Effectiveness Project have shown us that donor retention rates increase comparatively to the number of gifts a donor makes.
+Studies like the Association of Fundraising Professional’s Fundraising Effectiveness Project have shown us that donor retention rates increase compared to the number of gifts a donor makes.
 Therefore, it’s safe to assume that you’ll hold onto donors making second or subsequent gifts at higher rates than first-time donors.